 In a large bowl, combine olive oil, orange juice, lime juice, lemon juice, achiote paste, bouillon powder, salt, and pepper.
 Whisk together until well-combined.

-Place chicken, onions, garlic and the juiced oranges, limes and lemons (the skins) in the bowl.
+Place chicken, onions, garlic and the juiced oranges, limes, and lemons (the skins) in the bowl.
 Massage meat to fully coat with marinade.
 Cover bowl and marinate meat for at least 2 hours or 4 hours for maximum flavor.
-DO NOT marinate for too long as the acids in the marinade will break down the meat.

 Over hot coals, grill chicken for about 7 to 10 minutes on each side or until thermometer inserted in the center reads 165 F and the outside is nicely charred.
 Remove from heat and allow to rest for about 3 to 5 minutes before cutting.